arpitgarg123/Garava-official/client/README.md

-products page with resposive and optimize ✅ signup login all done ✅ side bar fix ✅ newsletter not done and not responsive footer not done and not responisve navbar fix krna h
+products page with resposive and optimize ✅ signup login all done ✅ side bar fix ✅ product pages are done but not responsive product details page are done but not responsive newsletter not done and not responsive footer not done and not responisve navbar fix krna h